Bluefield bets on UK solar potential with market debut of fund

 "We're just going into a market that has significant growth potential."

-According to figures by European solar industry association EPIA, Britain's cumulative solar installations more than doubled in 2012 to 1.83 gigawatts.
+According to figures by European solar industry association EPIA, Britain's cumulative solar installations more than doubled in 2012 to 1.83 gigawatts (GW).

 This compared with 32.4 GW in Germany and 16.4 GW in Italy, where lavish incentives for solar power have led to soaring installations over the past few years.